 - I’m so lazy that if I were about to be hanged and the noose were already around my neck and someone handed me a sharp knife to cut the rope, I’d rather let myself be hanged than lift my hand to cut the rope.

-Floyd is not a pro exactly with the kite.
+Floyd is not exactly a pro with the kite.
 It has got stuck in a tree.

 Floyd is not sensible.